zelang-dev/c-coroutine/README.md

 Other tasks continue to run during this time. */
 C_API unsigned int co_sleep(unsigned int ms);

-/* Allocate memory of given size in current coroutine, will auto free on function exit/return, do not free! */ C_API void *co_new(size_t);
+/* Call `CO_MALLOC` to allocate memory of given size in current coroutine, will auto free `LIFO` on function exit/return, do not free! */ C_API void *co_new(size_t);

-/* Allocate memory array of given count and size in current coroutine, will auto free on function exit/return, do not free! */ C_API void *co_new_by(int count, size_t size);
+/* Call `CO_CALLOC` to allocate memory array of given count and size in current coroutine, will auto free `LIFO` on function exit/return, do not free! */ C_API void *co_new_by(int count, size_t size);

-/* Defer execution of given function with argument, to when current coroutine exits/returns. */
+/* Defer execution `LIFO` of given function with argument, to when current coroutine exits/returns. */
 C_API void co_defer(defer_func, void *);